-Featuring a beautiful chrome body, the SX-70 is still available in photographic circles today via Polaroid and other third-party companies, who refurbish these cameras.
+Featuring a beautiful chrome body, the SX-70 is still available in photographic circles today via Polaroid and other third-party companies, that refurbish these cameras.
 Not bad considering it became the first instant SLR camera ever made nearly 50 years ago.

 Using SX-70 instant film you can get immediate feedback due to the chemical reactions that get to work after making your exposure.
 It’s perfect for shooting outdoors in plenty of bright sunlight because of the ISO 100 film and the fixed f/8 aperture.
-Focusing is simple using the autofocus, or alternatively you can switch to manual focusing and use the focusing wheel above the shutter release to get as close as 30cm.
-If indoor shooting is what you need, there are also optional flashbars that can be fitted to the top of the camera for fill light.
+Focusing is simple by using the autofocus, or alternatively, you can switch to manual focusing and use the focusing wheel above the shutter release to get as close as 30cm.
+If indoor shooting is what you need, there are also optional flashbars that can be fitted to the top of the camera to fill light.
 A superior glass lens (an improvement on the plastic lenses seen on today's Polaroid Original cameras) produces sharp photos, too.

 The almost cult-like following of the SX-70 has introduced many useful modern accessories for the contemporary shooter, including holders and reusable flash and lens filters, which keeps this camera feeling fresh and usable.

-The Trip 35 arrived in 1967 and came at a time where tourism was booming, so it was destined to become a popular, classic travel camera.
+The Trip 35 arrived in 1967 and came at a time when tourism was booming, so it was destined to become a popular, classic travel camera.
 A compact camera that was easy to slip into your pocket, it captured great, sharp photos thanks to its fixed 40mm f/2.8 lens.

-Combined with some suitably fast film, that maximum aperture makes this camera ideal for any kind of travel snapping, whether you're outside, indoors or in low light conditions.
+Combined with some suitably fast film, that maximum aperture makes this camera ideal for any kind of travel snapping, whether you're outside, indoors, or in low light conditions.
 To help, the ISO (or ASA as it was then known) was designed to be kept below 400 using the ISO selector on the lens.

 For true photophiles, it may lack a little in features, with aperture and shutter speed being automatic.
-It is possible to manually adjust aperture should you require it, but it is restricted to just four different distance focus options from close portrait shots to distant mountain tops.
+It is possible to manually adjust the aperture should you require it, but it is restricted to just four different distance focus options from close portrait shots to distant mountain tops.
 Still, for those new to film photography or looking for a fun travel camera, this camera's simplicity and minimal settings are ideal.